configcat/terraform-provider-configcat/docs/data-sources/settings.md

 # configcat_settings Resource

-Use this data source to access information about existing **Feature Flags/Settings**.
+Use this data source to access information about existing **Feature Flags or Settings**.
+[Read more about the anatomy of a Feature Flag or Setting.](https://configcat.com/docs/main-concepts)

 ## Example Usage